- Six Pack Abs-Why What You Eat & How Much You Eat Is More Important Than Exercise

 In my workout DVD which was filmed to document my training philosophy and show what you could do without having to resort to drugs or supplements, there are no shots of me training my abdominals.
-I was asked on many occasions why I didn’t include a segment on abdominal training and the reason that I didn’t is because I did not in any way want to mislead the public.
-Throughout my career I have strived to be as honest and upfront as possible (sometimes to my detriment one might add) and the last thing that I wanted was for people to think that if they trained their abs the way I did that they would get similar results as nothing could be further from the truth.
-It’s a combination of my years of careful attention to what and how much I eat, the fat burning effect of the brief high intensity training routine that I have followed religiously for the past 21 years and the metabolically active muscle mass that I have gained over my 23 years of training.
-That’s what keeps me in shape all year round and nothing else.
+I was asked on many occasions why I didn’t include a segment on abdominal training and the reason that I didn’t is because I don’t do any ab work.
+The last thing that I wanted was for people to think that if they did some special exercise that I did that they would get similar results, when nothing could be further from the truth.
+Today at 43 years old I still have a deeply etched six pack, and I haven’t done any direct abdominal exercises since the mid 90’s but I do have to watch what I eat to keep it!

 If It Won’t Give Me Six Pack Abs Do You Need To Do Ab Exercises?